In This Article

-Unsightly bathtub rings are almost unavoidable if you frequently use the tub.
+Is a dirty ring around your tub frustrating you so much you can't relax and enjoy your bath?
+Unsightly bathtub rings are almost unavoidable if you use your tub regularly to soak away your worries or bathe your kids.
 The water pushes dirt to the sides of the tub, where it settles and leaves behind a prominent, dark-colored ring.
-Cleaning these stains can prove daunting, but with the right home remedies, you can eliminate even the most stubborn bathtub rings.
+Cleaning these stains can prove daunting, but with the right tub-cleaning home remedies, you can eliminate even the most stubborn bathtub rings.

-Believer it or not, dish washing detergent can effectively remove rings and other dark stains from bath tubs.
+Believe it or not, powdered dishwashing detergent can effectively remove rings and other dark stains from bathtubs.
 Just take about 1/4 cup of detergent and add enough water to mix the detergent into a firm paste.
-Do not mix using a metal utensil; use wood or plastic instead.
+Don't mix it using a metal utensil; use wood or plastic instead.
 Apply the paste to the bathtub surface and scrub the ring using a firm brush.
 Rinse your tub with water after 20 minutes.

-Shampoo can also remove bathroom rings safely and effectively, according to "Good Housekeeping."
+Shampoo can also remove bathroom rings safely and effectively.
+It's a convenient tub cleaning option since it's within arm's reach.
 Just squeeze some shampoo directly over the ring and scrub it with a firm-bristled brush until the stain residue lifts.
-When the stain disappears, just rinse the shampoo away.
+When the stain disappears, rinse the shampoo away.
 Any cheap shampoo brand should suffice.

 Baking soda and hydrogen peroxide both contain natural compounds and can effectively and safely remove stubborn bathtub stains such as rings.
-Use a mixture of 2 parts baking soda and 1 part peroxide.
-Spread the solution along the entire bathtub ring and scrub after half an hour.
-Rinse thoroughly after removing the stain.
+Use a mixture of two parts baking soda and one part peroxide.
+Spread the solution along the entire bathtub ring and scrub it with a cloth, sponge, or brush after half an hour.
+Rinse it thoroughly after removing the stain.